Backpage and Craigslist: Playgrounds for Police

 Trafficking is, unfortunately, prevalent in Texas, ranking second nationally in human trafficking cases reported.
 The overwhelming majority of those cases are sex trafficking cases.
 According to Dawn Hawkins, executive director for the National Center on Sexual Exploitation, Backpage posts one million sex ads a day.
 In Dallas, Martavious Detrel Banks Keys is facing federal child sex trafficking charges after “buying” two teenage girls, aged 14 and 15, to work as prostitutes.
 The girls had gone to a different male’s apartment, taken methamphetamine, had sex with the man and his friend.
 A few days later, they were sold to Keys in a parking lot.
 The youngest was sold for $47.
 A Homeland Security Investigation uncovered that “Keys posted sex ads on Backpage.com and forced the girls to have sex with “johns” at area motels.”

 Despite the prevalent use of Backpage.com by traffickers, Backpage.com executives are only facing pimping and conspiracy to commit pimping charges at this point in the investigation.
 Nonetheless, the initial grounds for the backpage bust were rooted in allegations of child sex trafficking in reports from the Nation Center for Missing and Exploited Children.
-Although no trafficking charges have been announced at this time, the attorney general commented that the investigation “found that many of the ads for prostitution services involved victims of sex trafficking, including children under the age of 18.”
+Although no trafficking charges have been announced at this time this article was written, the attorney general commented that the investigation “found that many of the ads for prostitution services involved victims of sex trafficking, including children under the age of 18.”
 This revelation begs the question of whether trafficking charges will follow as the investigation continues.
 No word yet, on whether the activities will give rise to federal human trafficking charges.

 Call us at (817) 203-2220 for a complimentary strategy session.
 Our team of former prosecutors and Board Certified Criminal Lawyers are here to help.
 During this call we will: